Man dead, multiple people injured after motorboat flips at Grand Canyon National Park

-GRAND CANYON VILLAGE, Ariz. — A 67-year-old man has died after a motorboat flipped on the Colorado River, Grand Canyon National Park officials said.
+GRAND CANYON VILLAGE, Ariz. — A 67-year-old man died after a motorboat flipped over during a Colorado River trip inside Grand Canyon National Park, officials said Sunday.

-The boat overturned shortly after 2 p.m.
-Saturday at Bedrock Rapid, which rafting experts say is a large rocky island in the middle of the river that divides the river into left and right channels.
+Park officials said the boat overturned shortly after 2 p.m.
+Saturday at Bedrock Rapid, which rafting experts say is a large rocky island that divides the river into left and right channels.

+Emergency medical personnel treated four people and transported them to the South Rim, park officials said.
+Authorities say their injuries are not critical.

-Park officials said Ronald Vanderlugt, 67, was killed when the boat flipped over.
+Park officials identified the deceased as Ronald Vanderlugt, but didn’t immediately release his hometown.
+They said Vanderlugt was on the fifth day of his trip.

-Officials said his group pulled him out of the water, noted he was unresponsive and began CPR.
-When park rangers arrived to treat Vanderlugt, all resuscitation efforts were unsuccessful, they said.
+Members of the river trip group pulled Vanderlugt out of the water, saw he was unresponsive and began CPR, park officials said.
+They said park rangers were flown into the location by helicopter, but Vanderlugt could not be resuscitated.

-Officials said an additional four patients were treated for non-life threatening injuries.
-Authorities said Vanderlugt was on day five of a multi-day commercial river trip.
+The boat flipped in the rapid when it came up against a rock, said John Dillon, executive director of the Grand Canyon River Outfitters Association, which represents outfitters permitted in the canyon.

+Dillon said some of the passengers decided against continuing the trip, operated by Western River Expeditions.

 More ways to get 12News